How to Volunteer Abroad for Free -Free Flight, Free Accomodation, Free Everything

-This is a challenging placement, without the creature comforts or access to supplies you may be used to, especially if placed on the outer islands.
+This is a challenging placement.
+Paid abroad volunteers go without the creature comforts or access to supplies you may be used to, especially if placed on the outer islands.
 Basic housing is provided, along with return airfare from the USA, health insurance, meals, a monthly stipend to cover daily personal expenses and full support from staff.

-Besides government funded paid volunteer abroad programs, there are a few programs that are not essentially volunteering programs but give you opportunities to travel, help, and explore.
-Many of these programs offer free tickets, free room, and food, in exchange for your work.
+Besides government funded paid volunteer abroad programs, there are a few programs that are not technically volunteering programs, but give you opportunities to travel, help, and explore.
+Many of these programs offer free airfare and accommodations, in exchange for your work.

-Teach English abroad programs are similar to paid volunteer abroad programs in many aspects.
-If you yearn to immerse yourself in a foreign culture for a year or two but need a regular income then teaching English as a foreign language is a great way to make it happen.
+English teaching abroad programs are similar to paid volunteer overseas programs in many aspects.
+If you yearn to immerse yourself in a foreign culture for a year or two but need a regular income, then teaching English as a foreign language is a great way to make that happen.

 There are jobs available all around the world, and not all require previous experience or teaching qualifications.
 Second language skills are not usually essential, especially for entry-level jobs.

 Most jobs expect you to commit to working for 6 -12 months, and many expect teachers to work very long hours, which may leave you short of time and energy to enjoy the country and culture you're living in.
 Also, be prepared for some pre-trip expenses, as more and more destinations now require foreign English teachers to have at least an undergraduate degree, while visa conditions may also need applicants to produce a (clean) national criminal record check and have this, plus their degree certificate verified as genuine.

 Here are some of our top picks for alternatives to paid abroad volunteer teaching: